RivaD2/personal/Udemy-data-structures/data-structures-notes.md

       - If character is something else (a space, period etc.), don't do anything
     - Step 4, return object at end

+**STEP 4: Solve/Simplify**
+- Don't try and solve the problem 100% before writing code
+- Write code only for what I know how to do within a problem

+**STEPS TO TAKE**
+   - Find the core difficulty in what you are trying to do
+   - Temporarily ignore that difficulty
+   - Write a simplified solution
+   - Then incorporate that difficulty back in

+**STEP 5: Look back and Refactor**

+- Once you have a solution, you're not done!
+- Sometimes, getting by with something code that is scrappy and works is ok.
+- However, taking the time to look back at your code and see how it can be refactored is a missed opportunity.
+Efficiency matters.

+**Refactoring Questions**

+- Can you check the result?
+- Can you derive the result differently?
+(More than one way to solve a problem)
+- Can you understand your code at a glance?
+(Is it messy, can others read it?)
+- Can you use the problem or method for some other problem?
+- Can you improve the performance of your solution?
+- Can you think of other ways to refactor?
+- How have other people solved this problem?(Ask the interviewer this!)